Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 Add a few new objects at the top of main

 ####1.2.1.
-A new CyaSSL object for the resumption portion.
+A new wolfSSL object for the resumption portion.

 ####1.2.2.
-A CyaSSL session object to create the session.
+A wolfSSL session object to create the session.

 ####1.2.3.
 A char* object to print a message that session resume is testing.